Northern Thailand: Languages

 Central Thai is the sole official language in Thailand.
-However, in the six-region classification system, it is the second largest native language in Northern Thailand, amounting to roughly two hundred thousand people, found in the lower part of Uttaradit Province.
-Central Thai spoken in southern regions of Northern Thailand in the four-region classification system comprise a group of dialects classified as Ne.
+However, in the six-region classification system (nine changwat of Northern Thailand; Lanna area), it is the second largest native language in Northern Thailand, amounting to roughly two hundred thousand people, found in the lower part of Uttaradit province.
+In the four-region classification system, Central Thai is primary language in Southern part of Northern Thailand called Northern cities (หัวเมืองเหนือ), comprise a group of dialects classified as Ner (เหน่อ).

-The main language is Northern Thai, which is a southwestern Tai language spoken in the 9 changwat of Northern Thailand.
+The main language in Lanna area is Northern Thai, which is a southwestern Tai language.
 It is spoken by roughly six million people.
 There are also various hill tribe languages such as Lolo-Burmese, Karenic, Mienic, Mienic, Palaungic, Southwestern Mandarin.